 Go to Settings > Photos & Camera for camera options, which include:

-- iCloud Photo Library, My Photo Stream, and iCloud Photo Sharing
+- Photo stream and sharing

 - Slideshow

 - Grid

 - HDR

 Adjust the volume of the shutter sound with the Ringer and Alerts settings in Settings > Sounds.
 Or mute the sound using the Ring/Silent switch.
 (In some countries muting is disabled.)